12 Ways to Boost Your Website’s Lead Generation Performance

 These can be crazy-great for generating leads.
 Not only will you get people’s information, but if you create a small tool, you’ll also be able to craft your lead nurturing efforts based on how prospects answered the quiz or completed the assessment.

-As you can tell, by the time someone has finished the assessment, the company (or nonprofit) knows A LOT about them.
+Here’s an example of an assessment from The Nature Conservancy.
+As you can tell, by the time someone has finished the assessment, the company knows A LOT about them.
 There’s every reason to incorporate that knowledge into lead nurturing.

 10. Create a “members only” section of your site.